-“About four or five fights in I started to really use that advice and it’s the best advice that he could have given me,” he added.
+“About four or five fights in, I started to use that advice, and it’s the best advice that he could have given me,” he added.

-Stephen Espinoza, who worked with Floyd Mayweather during the latter part of his career, lauded the new Showtime schedule which features a big TMT presence.
+Stephen Espinoza, who worked with Floyd Mayweather during the latter part of his career, lauded the new Showtime schedule, which features a significant TMT presence.